idohatam/blastinR/README.md

 ### **Running BLAST against the local database**

-Since the database is a protein database and the query file has nucleotide sequences, we will use blastx.
+Since the database is a protein database and the query contains nucleotide sequences, we will use `blastx`.

 ```r
 #Get the sequences of the genomes